Marinius1/CS2450--601_Team-3/README.md

 # CS2450--601_Team-3
 ## AnyEmployee:<br/>A product by Innovative EmpTrack

 In order to access the git repository, make sure that `git` is installed on your machine.
-Installation can be done here: [Title](https://git-scm.com/downloads)
+Installation can be done [here](https://git-scm.com/downloads).

-Once you have installed git, enter the following command
+Once you have installed git, enter the following command `git clone --recurse-submodules https://github.com/Marinius1/CS2450--601_Team-3.git`.

-Before getting started, make sure that you `pip install` the following dependencies: `Ttk`, `pynput`, `pyparsing`, `matplotlib`, and `pandas`
+Before getting started, make sure that you `pip install` the following dependencies: `Ttk`, `pynput`, `pyparsing`, `matplotlib`, and `pandas`.

 Driver code lives in **window.py**.